jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 detonating the encryption payload so they can leverage it to force a ransom payment through double extortion techniques.

-With double extortion, the ransomware encrypts the victims data and demands payment in exchange for a decryptor within the ransom note, as expected.
+With double extortion, the ransomware encrypts the victim’s data and demands payment in exchange for a decryptor within the ransom note, as expected.
 However, the threat actor can also apply additional pressure